edjostenes/download_assets/README.md

   /// uncompress the asset located at [compressedFilePath] to the specified [assetsDir].
   /// [compressedFilePath] -> The path to the compressed asset file.
   /// [assetsDir] -> The directory where the uncompressed asset should be stored.
-  /// Returns a [Future] representing the completion of the decompression process.
   Future uncompress(String compressedFilePath, String assetsDir);
 }
 ```